elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It's created using the Blob constructor, which takes an array of data parts and optional MIME type.
+  <div><strong>Interview Response:</strong> In JavaScript, a Blob object can be created using the Blob constructor, which takes an array of BlobParts (like Strings, ArrayBuffer, other Blobs) and an optional options object.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />